-Hip Hop Science at the Universal Hip Hop Museum (UHHM) explores and celebrates scientific innovation, creativity, and the supreme mathematics that live in Hip Hop.
+Hip Hop Science at The Hip Hop Museum (THHM) explores and celebrates scientific innovation, creativity, and the supreme mathematics that live in Hip Hop.

 Tune In to the stream LIVE!

 Thursday, November 3, 2022, at 7 PM EDT